 Most companies have customer-related information at their disposal.
 Especially those who offer digital products usually try to gather as much of this data as possible.
 Actually, most of the interaction the users or customers have with said companies or their products leave measurable or trackable data.
 This information which effectively describes the target group is valuable to numerous departments such as marketing, product development, and UX/usability and user researchers.

 As a consequence of companies valuing user and market-related data highly, data is gathered where- and whenever possible.
 There are multiple sources that feed this growing amount of information.
 This can result in companies having an abundance of raw data but not knowing how to use it.
 Therefore, decision-makers gather lots of information about their users and still don’t really know what characterizes them and their needs.

-How to gain Knowledge from Data
+How to gain knowledge from data

-Gaining structure through Insights Management
+Gaining structure through insights management

-- Sales: Use your knowledge about users’ needs and their motives for buying or not buying products to find out how to increase sales numbers.
+Use your knowledge about users’ needs and their motives for buying or not buying products to find out how to increase sales numbers.
 Information about their preferences and expectations as well as what price they would be willing to pay for your product or service are especially helpful when trying to improve sales.

-- New features: developers don’t always have a lot in common with their intended user group.
+Developers don’t always have a lot in common with their intended user group.
 Because of this implementing features that are helpful and interesting to your customers can be tricky.
 Insights management can help you to figure out in which areas your users would be willing to pay for your product is lacking.

-Sharing Insights within and across teams
+Sharing insights within and across teams

 Insights management tries to remedy this problem by storing data in a way that enables all decision-makers to access it.
 The bigger the amount of available data becomes, the more important it is that teams can base their work off a unified source of shared data.